mraza9910/Customer-Sentiment-Analysis/README.md

 * Random Forest performance improved with depth until overfitting appeared

-* MLP showed sensitivity to both depths upto a point
+* MLP showed sensitivity to the number of hidden layers upto a point

 ### 📦 Tech Stack